 - Depending on the fellowship, the department either ranks the applicants or makes nominations.
 For the most prestigious awards, the department is limited in the number of students it can recommend (usually to two).
 Either the DGS or the faculty members of the Graduate Committee prepare rankings and nominations.

-- The DGS and DGSA usually ask students to submit applications two weeks in advance of the Graduate School deadline to facilitate the departmental selection process.
+- The DGS and DGSA usually ask students to submit applications several weeks in advance of the Graduate School deadline to facilitate the departmental selection process.
 Usually, students submit to the DGS and DGSA the documentation requested for the specific award, addressed to the Dean of the Graduate School, describing in some detail the nature of their work and the need for support.
 Keep in mind that this documentation will first be used by the DGS and the Graduate Committee to determine which students go forward to the Graduate School, and then will go forward to the Graduate School where a committee of non-historians will appraise applications from across the university.
 As always, write clearly and proof read well.

 - Faculty nominators should be aware that their supporting letters will be read by informed, interested non-historians.
 Brief letters of mild support do not help much nor do letters that are too long.
 Recently the Graduate School has strongly urged a limit of one page for all recommendations.